 - Market conditions, economic growth, government policies, interest rates, or housing supply may change.

-Due to these risks that may adversely impact new launches, it is important to undertake due diligence to shortlist the right property, research the housing landscape and carefully evaluate personal finances.
+Due to these risks that may adversely impact new launches, it is important to undertake due diligence to shortlist the right property, research the housing landscape and study the URA master plan for future development clues.

 Beyond understanding the purchase objectives, buyers should also assess their intended holding period, financing capacity to tide over unexpected events, such as job losses, and exit strategy before committing.